scala/docs.scala-lang/_overviews/collections-2.13/equality.md

     java.util.NoSuchElementException: key not found:
     ArrayBuffer(2, 2, 3)

-In this example, the selection in the last line will most likely fail because the hash-code of the array `xs` has changed in the second-to-last line.
-Therefore, the hash-code-based lookup will look at a different place than the one where `xs` was stored.
+In this example, the selection in the last line will most likely fail because the hash-code of the array `buf` has changed in the second-to-last line.
+Therefore, the hash-code-based lookup will look at a different place than the one where `buf` was stored.